fekenzofugi/Data-Structures/1-Vectors.md

 The advantage of using the vector data structure is the `O(1)` access time, using indexes.

 After this quick overview, let's see how to implement a static vector Abstract Data Type (ADT).
+The code is structured as follows:
+* `ds.h`: Interface.
+* `ds.c`: Implementation.

 # Static Vector
-The code is structured as follows:
-* `vector.h`: Interface.
-* `vector.c`: Implementation.
-* `user.c`: Client.

-Starting with the interface we have
+<strong>INTERFACE:</strong>

 ```c
 #ifndef VECTOR_H
 #define VECTOR_H